-After nearly 30 years of supporting people with disabilities we understand many of the challenges you face.
+After over 30 years of supporting people with disabilities we understand many of the challenges you face.
 We’ve seen the limitations that are often imposed, and we recognise that many people expect you to settle for a fairly mundane life.
 That’s why we do things a little differently.

 We help you to get connected – surrounded with people who will facilitate opportunities which will enable you to live the life you want.
 A life full of depth, colour and meaning.

 Our service is completely flexible, tailored specifically to your unique needs, personality and expectations.
 We’ll support you in any, or all, of the things you think are important – giving you the control of being in the driver’s seat, deciding exactly what’s right for you.